mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

 * Ockham regarded these mental concepts as forming a language system.
   Besides the spoken, conventional, languages like English and Latin, all human beings share a common, natural language.
-It is from this universal language hat regional languages derive their significance.
+It is from this universal language that regional languages derive their significance.
 * Unlike objects of our thoughts, our thoughts themselves are real entities—temporary qualities of our souls, items in our psychological history.
 When mental names occur in mental sentences, it is as elements in